thegworld/gtx-browser/components/cast_streaming/README.md

 This section of code is responsible for sending `media::Renderer` commands to the embedder-specific Renderer on top of which `cast_streaming` is running.
 It is located at `/browser/control`, `/renderer/control`, and `/common/control`.
-Selection of this `Renderer` is as with vanilla Chromium - through the [`MediaFactory`](https://source.chromium.org/chromium/chromium/src/+/main:content/renderer/media/media_factory.cc;l=547;drc=790df4d5983e38ad1d1d00fbc10ef941070eed24).
+Selection of this `Renderer` is as with vanilla GTx Browser - through the [`MediaFactory`](https://source.chromium.org/chromium/chromium/src/+/main:content/renderer/media/media_factory.cc;l=547;drc=790df4d5983e38ad1d1d00fbc10ef941070eed24).
 No `cast_streaming`-specific changes are required.